Newcrest Mining

 Newcrest Mining Limited is an Australian-based corporation which engages in the exploration, development, mining and sale of gold and the froth flotation product, gold-copper concentrate.
 It is Australia's leading gold mining company and its operations have expanded beyond Australia, for example Indonesia, thus becoming a prominent international mining corporation.
-Newmont Mining Corporation initially started the company as a subsidiary in 1966.
-The subsidiary became Newmont Holdings Pty Ltd in 1980 and in 1990 acquired 100 per cent of Australmin Holdings Ltd taking the current name.
+Newmont initially started the company as a subsidiary in 1966.
+The subsidiary became Newmont Holdings Pvt Ltd in 1980 and in 1990 acquired 100 per cent of Australmin Holdings Limited taking the current name.

 Newcrest's primary gold and copper production in Australia is at Cadia East Ridgeway (Cadia Valley Operations), the second Australian operation being the Telfer Mine in the Pilbara region of Western Australia.
 Newcrest also operates two mines in Papua New Guinea, Lihir and Hidden Valley, two mines in Canada, Red Chris and Brucejack.
 It previously operated in the Ivory Coast (Bonikro) and Indonesia (Gosowong).
 Past and present exploration has been carried out in the Americas, Asia and Europe.

 In April 2010, Newcrest announced it was in merger talks with Lihir Gold, a move that would create the world's fifth-largest gold producer, with a combined production of 2.8 million ounces of gold in 2009.
 In August 2010, the deal was approved by Lihir shareholders (99.86%), and by the end of the month by the national court of Papua New Guinea (PNG), clearing the way for the deal.
 Under the deal worth US$9.45 billion, Newcrest will give Lihir shareholders 0.12 Newcrest shares, plus A$0.225 per Lihir share.
 As of 2015, Newcrest was the world's sixth-largest producer of gold.

-In February 2023, Newmont presented a A$24.4 billion offer for Newcrest Mining but the board of the company rejected the offer, stating that it did not represent sufficient value for the company.
+In November 2023 Newmont took over the company.